 Unmanned aerial vehicles (UAVs) are slowly becoming more mainstream. xCraft and its X PlusOne drone model were influential in turning this vision into a reality.

 JD Claridge and Charles Manning teamed up to develop xCraft and make it an industry leader.
-The two gentlemen appeared in season seven to offer 20% equity for $300,000.
+The two gentlemen appeared in season seven to sell 20% of the company for $300,000.

 All five Sharks teamed up to invest $1.5 million for 25%.
 The deal didn’t go through, so the entrepreneurs resorted to crowdfunding.
 In 2021, xCraft made $199,122 in revenue but made a net loss of $392,496. xCraft was valued at $34 million after its latest round of fundraising.